awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-amazonmq-broker.md

 ### Basic Amazon MQ Broker<a name="aws-resource-amazonmq-broker--examples--Basic_Amazon_MQ_Broker"></a>

-The following example creates a basic Amazon MQ broker with one user that belongs to a group\.
+The following examples creates a basic Amazon MQ broker\.
+The RabbitMQ example creates a broker with one administrative user, while the ActiveMQ example creates a broker with one user that belongs to a group\.

+**Note**
+We don't recommend including plaintext passwords in AWS CloudFormation templates\.
+To securely retrieve your user credentials, add a `Ref` to your template\.

 #### JSON<a name="aws-resource-amazonmq-broker--examples--Basic_Amazon_MQ_Broker--json"></a>